freaktechnik/jetpack-panelview/docs/panelview.md

     let button = ToggleButton({...});
     require("panelview/workaround").applyButtonFix(button);
 ```
+This fix currently doesn't work correctly with windows opened after the function is called, even though the code for it is in place.

 Using a panelview on a ToggleButton will sometimes uncheck it when the panelview is closed, which is quite convenient.

 ## Globals ##